altocodenl/TODIS/readme.md

 storage is a matter of timescale. while processing a call, data is stored in API. but that doesn't outlive the call. side effect as a call that changes what you consider durable data that is somewhere else in the space where the response is written on the caller.

-can see the final result of the call or can see all the intermediate calls.

 call goes beyond csp and actor. more simple. three examples: computer instruction (without even assembler), function call inside a hll and an API call.